A Geometric Description of Feasible Singular Values in the Tensor Train Format: Honeycombs and hives

-consisting of line segments (or edges) and rays, each parallel to one of the cardinal directions $(0,1,-1)$ (north west), $(-1,0,1)$ (north east) or $(1,-1,0)$ (south), as well as vertices, where those join.
-As proven in the article, nondegenerate $n$-honeycombs follow one identical topological structure.
-These, in order to be such honeycombs, obey linear constraints.
-The constant coordinates of three edges meeting at a vertex add up to zero, and every edge has strictly positive length.
-The involved eigenvalues appear as \textit{boundary values}.
-This leads to one archetype, as displayed in Figure \ref{archetype} (for $n = 3$).
+While we can only give a quick introduction, the article \cite{KnTa01_Hon} provides a good understanding of \textit{honeycombs} --- \old{the }a central tool in the verification of the Horn conjecture.
+They \old{are designed to exactly reflect the mathematics behind the relation $\sim_c$ and }allow graph theory as well as linear programming to be applied to Weyl's problem.
+A honeycombs $h$ (cf. \cref{fig:archetype}) \old{can be described as }is a two dimensional object, embedded into $h \subset \R^3_{\sum = 0} := \{ x \in \R^3 \mid x_1 + x_2 + x_3 = 0\}$, consisting of line segments (edges or rays), each parallel to one of the cardinal directions $(0,1,-1)$ (north west), $(-1,0,1)$ (north east) or $(1,-1,0)$ (south), as well as vertices, where those join.
+Thereby, each segment has exactly one constant coordinate, the collection of which we formally denote with $\EDGE(h) \in \mathbb{R}^N$, $N = \frac{3}{2} n(n+1)$ (including the boundary rays).
+Non-degenerate $n$-honeycombs follow one identical topological structure and are identifiable through linear constraints: the constant coordinates of three edges meeting at a vertex add up to zero, and every edge has strictly positive length.
+This leads to one archetype, as displayed in \cref{fig:archetype} (for $n = 3$).
+The involved eigenvalues appear as \textit{boundary values} $\delta(h) := (\mathfrak{w}(h),\mathfrak{e}(h),\mathfrak{s}(h)) := (\lambda,\mu,-\nu) \in (\mathcal{D}^n)^3$ (west, east and south), i.e. the constant coordinates of the outer rays.